achabotl/pambox/docs/index.rst

 The Grand Idea is for `pambox` to be a repository of published auditory models, as well as a simple and powerful tool for developing auditory models.
-Components should be reusable and easier to modify.
+Components should be reusable and easy to modify.
-The current focus is to include speech intelligibility prediction models to the toolbox, using a standard interface for all models.
-This should greatly simplify comparisons across models.
+`pambox` uses a standard interface for all speech intelligibility prediction models in the toolbox, which should simplify comparisons across models.

 In case Python is not your thing and you prefer Matlab, the `Auditory Modeling Toolbox <http://amtoolbox.sourceforge.net>`_ is an excellent alternative.